The only way to make sense out of change is to plunge into it, move with it, and join the dance.

 Have you ever had a phone call you needed to make and put it off day after day, ignoring it until there could be no more delay?
 Then, finally, you pick up the phone; you have the conversation, and even if it is uncomfortable, you put the phone down, and poof, the heaviness you have carried has dissipated.

 Challenges appear in our lives as opportunities.
 By hiding from the challenge, we are stifling our growth.
-Life presents us with precisely what we need at the time they arise.
+Life presents us with precisely what we need when we need it.
 If we address the situation, they go away.

 Yet, sometimes we are not equipped to handle them immediately, so we move around them, up and over them, but not through them: this is ok.
 They will always reappear, gifting us another opportunity to maneuver them.
 We can avoid them for a time.
-However, challenges must be completed, or they will continue to emerge, often for years or a lifetime.
-Sometimes they will be disguised, attempting to fool us into believing it is something different.
+However, challenges must be addressed, or they will continue to emerge, often for years or a lifetime.
+Sometimes they are disguised, attempting to fool us into believing it is something else.
 But don’t be fooled.
 Challenges are crafty and persistent.

 As we become more self-aware, patterns will arise with what we have attracted into our lives.
-Our behavior is always a reflection of the past, developed through beliefs based on our experiences and exposure.
+Our behavior is always a reflection of the past, shaped by beliefs formed from our experiences and exposure.
 When we discern commonality in the choices we have consistently made, we can trace them back to the inception of our core beliefs.
 Our belief systems are put in place to serve and protect us.
-Through self-reflection, we can let go of what is now outdated and replace them.
+Through self-reflection, we can let go of what is now outdated and replace it.

 And as rapidly as they developed, just as quickly they were released.

 Personal evolution is ongoing.
-We don’t suddenly wake up, and viola, we are spiritually awakened.
+We don’t suddenly wake up, and voila, we are spiritually awakened.
 It is a process.
 And the process can be as tricky or as effortless as we make it.

-By shifting our perception to understand challenges are an opportunity for our spiritual growth and not an impediment, each step presents us with the offering that comes from that knowledge.
+By shifting our perception to see challenges as opportunities for our spiritual growth rather than impediments, each step offers us the knowledge that comes with that shift.
 It is up to us whether we want to walk through them.
 The option is ours.
-Our survival as species has always relied on our ability to traverse challenges, resulting in adjusting to new ideas, being watchful of outcomes, and not circumventing the certainty of difficulty.
+Our survival as a species has always relied on our ability to navigate challenges, which means adjusting to new ideas, being watchful of outcomes, and not avoiding the certainty of difficulty.

 Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.